 The Nantes-born writer Jules Verne would most likely not believe how creativity has made its way in Nantes: from narrow streets to boulevards, walk along the 15-kilometre long green trail, literally painted on the ground to enable visitors not to get lost, and you will be amazed by an incredible diversity of styles, atmospheres and artworks.
-From 19th century Passage Pommeraye covered with an impressive glass-roof to the 20th design icon Station Prouvé; from the new Court House built by Jean Nouvel to the 18 gigantic rings of Daniel Buren (les anneaux!) displayed along the lively Quai des Antilles, on the banks of the Loire; and up to Le Nid, the panoramic terrace of the 32-floor high Tour de Bretagne, everything in Nantes is about transforming landscapes and visions into art.
+From 19th century Passage Pommeraye covered with an impressive glass-roof to the 20th design icon Station Prouvé; from the new Court House built by Jean Nouvel to the 18 gigantic rings of Daniel Buren (les anneaux!) displayed along the lively Quai des Antilles, on the banks of the Loire; and up to le Belvédère de l’Hermitage of Tadashi Kawamata, everything in Nantes is about transforming landscapes and visions into art.
+This year, 6 new permanent pieces of art enrich the trail now totalising 66 public artworks.
 In which other city can you also ride a mechanical Elephant or a marine creature in a 35-metre high merry-go-round?

 In Nantes, culture and art are contributing factors of cohesion, and creativity a tool for economic leverage.
 It does not only make inhabitants proud of their city, but make them feel actors of all changes, and ambassadors of Nantes’ spirit.
 And when it comes to culture, Nantes is among the first in France in terms of budget spending.
 It also hosts an increasing number of artists, and theatre troops like the world famous Royal de Luxe.